 Consuming lemons, lemon juice, or other lemon products can be lethal if your cat does not urgently receive medical attention.
-Read on to find out the ins and outs of why cats shouldn’t eat lemons.
+Read on to find out the ins and outs of the question, can cats eat lemons?

 A second component, linalool, which acts as a natural insecticide, is equally harmful when ingested by felines or used as a topical treatment.

 Furthermore, lemons also contain psoralens, which can cause skin irritation and other more severe skin disorders in cats.
 While psoralens are used in many human skin treatments, they are known to cause sensitivity to light and sun, resulting in skin burns in felines.

 Fortunately, most cats are put off by the citrusy scent of lemon, so unless your kitties have a particular penchant for their sour taste, they shouldn’t opt to eat these fruits willingly.
 On rare occasions, however, the taste of lemons may be masked by other food components or embedded in cleaning products, in which case your cat may suffer visible symptoms of distress.

 What Are Symptoms of Lemon Poisoning in Cats?

 A curious animal may sniff or lick a lemon or bite down on the branch of a lemon tree.
 This kind of minimal exposure is not harmful, and more than likely, your cat will be repelled by both the smell and the taste and carry on living its life.
 Needless to say, should your cat consume pieces of lemon fruit or ingest lemon oil, it’s advisable to get them to the vet as soon as possible.

 Consuming lemon may result in a combination of symptoms, including diarrhea, vomiting, drooling, weakness, lethargy, tremors, cold limbs, and low blood pressure.
 Skin exposure to any toxic compound of lemon oil may result in skin irritation or rash, photosensitivity, and depression.